Kleinschuster Pension. Burgau, Austria

 The property itself is a full service resort, with bike trails, orchards, and a complex of uniquely designed buildings with no corners or even floors. (no straight lines).
 The day spa experience in Austria is such a wonderful thing, so different than the way Americans approach our weekends.
 In America we wear t-shirts that say “Work Hard, Play Harder.”

 Nobody here wants to work hard OR play hard, they just want to live a normal life.
 They don’t need to prove they’re on vacation.
-Sitting around in a bathrobe is okay.
+Sitting around in a bathrobe with a beer is okay.

 It wasn’t exactly a kid place, but Jake and Eli had fun swimming in the salty water and making rafts out of fun noodles.
 Apples and plums from trees on the property were piled up in huge bowls, so the guests all strolled comfortably around in fluffy, white bathrobes, eating plums.
 We spent most of the day outside sunning ourselves in the different pools, occasionally floating over to the shore to build cairns out of smooth rocks along the waters’ edge.